AnneJ17/android-cheat-sheet/README.md

   - IntentService: Creates a new thread to perform a task and the given job is done on it's onHandleIntent().
 The job given to the IntentService would get lost when the application is killed.
   - JobIntentService: The application can kill this job at any time and it can start the job from the beginning once the application gets recreated/up.

+* **Service Category**
+  - StartService
+  - BoundService

 * **Types of Services**
   - Foreground Services:  A foreground service performs operation that is noticeable to the user.
 It must provide a notification, which is placed under the "Ongoing" heading, which means that the notification cannot be dismissed unless the service is either stopped or removed from the foreground. (e.g. audio app using foreground service to play audio track).
 Use `startForegroundService()` class to start this service.
   - Background Services: A background service performs an operation that isn't directly noticed by the user. (e.g. app using background service to compact its storage)
   - Bound Services:  better choice for more complex two-way interactions between activities and services.
 It allows the launching component to interact with, and receive results from the service.
 Started service does not generally return results or permit interaction with the component that launched it (requires complex programming).

 * **Bound Service**
   Bound service - Allows other components to bind it to the bound service to get some functionalities.
 One service can have multiple clients.
+Only when the last component unbounds, the service is stopped.
+So, it's important to stop the service by overriding the onTaskRemoved() and then calling the stopSelf().<br>
+  Local bound - client and service in same application.
+There is 2 way you can bound a service.
+One is after starting a service and then binding it or by just binding it directly.
+If you do allow your service to be started and bound, then when the service has been started, the system does not destroy the service when all clients unbind.
+Instead, you must explicitly stop the service by calling stopSelf() or stopService().<br>
-Whenever the last component unbounds, that service is stopped.
-Local bound - client and service in same application, remote bound - AIDL - to connect to the client.
-When implementing AIDL we want to keep some steps.
+  remote bound - AIDL - to connect to the client.
-  1. Create an interface  - Implement the remote service
-  2. class extending service -

 * **Ways to create bound services**